istio/istio.io/content/help/faq/security/k8s-health-checks.md

 ---
-title: How can I use Kubernetes liveness and readiness for service health check when mutual TLS is enabled?
+title: How can I use Kubernetes liveness and readiness for pod health check when mutual TLS is enabled?
 weight: 50
 ---
 If mutual TLS is enabled, http and tcp health checks from the kubelet will